Fernando Lugo

 Fernando Armindo Lugo Méndez ([feɾˈnando aɾˈmindo ˈluɣo ˈmendes]; born 30 May 1951) is a Paraguayan politician and laicized Catholic bishop who was President of Paraguay from 2008 to 2012.
-Previously he was a Roman Catholic priest and bishop, serving as Bishop of the Diocese of San Pedro from 1994 to 2005.
+Previously, he was a Roman Catholic priest and bishop, serving as Bishop of the Diocese of San Pedro from 1994 to 2005.
 He was elected as president in 2008, an election that ended 61 years of rule by the Colorado Party.

 In 2012, he was removed from office through an impeachment process that neighboring countries deemed a coup d'état.
-He was elected to the Senate of Paraguay in the 2013 general election.
+He was elected to the Senate of Paraguay in the 2013 and 2018 general elections but failed to win reelection in the 2023 Paraguayan general election.

 Early life

 He received his basic education at a religious school in Encarnación, and sold snacks on the streets.

 His family was not particularly religious; by his own account, he never saw his father set foot in a church.
 However, they were active in Colorado Party politics.
 His maternal uncle, Epifanio Méndez Fleitas, was a co-conspirator in the 1954 Paraguayan coup d'état that helped bring Alfredo Stroessner to power.
-However, he later fell out of favor with Stroessner and ultimately left the country.
+However, he later fell out of favor with Stroessner and ultimately became a dissident after leaving the country.
 Fernando's father was imprisoned twenty times, and some of his elder siblings were sent into so-called exile.